mobizt/Firebase-ESP8266/src/README.md

 param **`ETag`** - Known unique identifier string (ETag) of defined database path.

-return - **`Boolean`** type status indicates the success of operation.
+return - **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

 Call [FirebaseData object].jsonArray will return pointer to FirebaseJsonArray object contains array payload returned from server, get the array payload using FirebaseJsonArray *arr = firebaseData.jsonArray();

-If ETag at the defined database path is not match the provided ETag parameter, the operation will failed with HTTP code 412, Precondition Failed (ETag is not match).
+If ETag at the defined database path does not match the provided ETag parameter, the operation will fail with HTTP code 412, Precondition Failed (ETag is not matched).

-If operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.
+If the operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.

 Also call [FirebaseData object].jsonArray to get the pointer to FirebaseJsonArray object of current array value.